-Invention and innovation have changed the industry landscape so much that from today’s perspective it’s difficult to grasp that the listed companies in 1900 included the world’s biggest candle maker and the global leader in matches manufacturing at the time.
+Invention and innovation have changed the industry landscape so much that from today’s perspective it’s difficult to grasp that the listed companies in 1900 included the world’s biggest candle maker and the global leader in match manufacturing at the time.

 According to Credit Suisse’s data, more than 80 percent of the value of the listed companies in 1900 was in sectors that are now very small or even extinct.
-The railroad industry is not the only one that has lost relevance as weighting on stock market values — textiles, iron, coal and steel have also declined, and production has moved to emerging economies.
+The railroad industry is not the only one that has lost relevance as weighting on stock market values — textiles, iron, coal and steel have also declined and production has moved to emerging economies.

 You demanded it, and we delivered: StocksToTrade now offers Paper Trading and a new Trading Module.
 Our Paper Trading platform offers our customers a safe environment to practice trading without ever having to risk a cent of their capital to the market.
 By leveraging the real-time data provided with our service, the paper trading simulation offers an experience as close to real trading as possible.
 Learn more …

 On the other hand, today’s largest industry values on the stock market were either small or non-existent back in 1900, with 62 percent of the U.S. market value today consisting of such industries.
-Today, the biggest industries are technology, oil and gas, banking, and healthcare – and of these, technology, oil and gas, and healthcare were almost zero at the beginning of the 20th century.
+Today, the biggest industries are technology, oil and gas, banking, and healthcare – and of these, technology, oil and gas and healthcare were almost zero at the beginning of the 20th century.

 Since the turn of the 20th century, the U.S. stock market has changed not only its industry weighting.
 It has turned into the biggest equity market in the world.

-Credit Suisse’s chart shows that as of end-1899, the UK equity market was the world’s biggest, accounting for 25 percent of global market capitalization.
+Credit Suisse’s chart shows that as of year end-1899, the UK equity market was the world’s biggest, accounting for 25 percent of global market capitalization.
 The U.S. was second, making up 15 percent of the companies’ capitalization.
 Early in the 20th century, the U.S. equity market overtook the UK.
-Although Japan was briefly leader toward the end of the 1980s and early 1990s, it has performed very poorly since, allowing the U.S. to reclaim the top spot and still have it.
+Although Japan was briefly the leader toward the end of the 1980s and early 1990s, it has performed very poorly since, allowing the U.S. to reclaim the top spot and still have it.

 Commenting on the U.S. stock market dominance throughout most of the past 100 years, Credit Suisse said:

-“This reflects the superior performance of the US economy, the large volume of IPOs, and the substantial returns from US stocks.”
+“This reflects the superior performance of the US economy, the large volume of IPOs and the substantial returns from US stocks.”

 According to the Swiss bank, equities and government bonds in the U.S. have yielded annualized real returns of 6.4 percent and 2.0 percent, respectively, since 1900.

-So will robotics, spacecraft and artificial intelligence be the dominant industries 50 or 100 years from now?
+So, will robotics, spacecraft and artificial intelligence be the dominant industries 50 or 100 years from now?